z011747/console-app-rhythm-game/README.md

 Overall, this game was pretty fun to work on and has helped me learn and get used to working with C#.
 <br />
 <br />
-If I were to continue working on this I would:
-- fix current bugs (input still being detected when unfocused etc)
-- expand lua script support
-- add default songs/sound effects
-- more built-in noteskins
-- save scores to a file
-- built-in chart editor
-- and other quality of life features